FORWRDFORWRDHQ

 The Real Play: Market Intelligence on Steroids

-MLP isn't creating these regional tournaments in Dallas, Columbus, Austin, New York, Newport Beach, Chicago, and San Diego because they care about 3.5-rated weekend warriors getting their moment in the sun.
+MLP isn't creating these regional tournaments in Dallas, Columbus, Austin, NEW YORK, Newport Beach, Chicago, and San Diego because they care about 3.5-rated weekend warriors getting their moment in the sun.
 They're doing it because every registration, every DUPR rating submitted, every team formation tells them exactly where pickleball's growth is happening — and where it isn't.

 Think about the data goldmine here: MLP now knows the precise skill distribution in each market, which demographics are willing to pay premium entry fees, which cities can support weekend-long events, and most importantly, which untapped markets are ready for franchise expansion.